plavin/ModelSwapping/README.md

 # Model Swapping
-## Authors: Patrick Lavin, Jonathan Beard
+### Authors: Patrick Lavin, Jonathan Beard

 This repository contains all code and data needed to reproduce the results and plots from our PMBS 2020 submission.

-You can find information on using the simulator in `ModelSwapping.ipynb'.
-You can find the code to produce our plots in 'CollectDataPMBS20.ipybb'.
+You can find information on using the simulator in `ModelSwapping.ipynb`.
+You can find the code to produce our plots in `CollectDataPMBS20.ipybb`.
 This simulator is derived from [SVE-Cachesim](https://github.com/ARM-software/Methodology_for_ArmIE_SVE/tree/master/sve-cachesim).

 You can find our custom version of [Meabo](https://github.com/ARM-software/meabo) in `trace-generation/`